IxxyXR/antiprism/unity/README.md

 library.
 Individual command-line tools are compiled into the static library `libantiprism_unity` and exposed through an `antiprism_command` C interface.
 The plugin executes Antiprism tools directly without spawning external processes or copying command-line executables.
+OFF data is passed directly via the API so no temporary files are required.

 ## Building a standalone plug-in